Healthcare Science (Cardiac Physiology) BSc

 You’ll undertake placements in Cardiology departments throughout the course, benefiting from our excellent and well-established network.

-We cannot guarantee a student can be placed at a particular site for their training and students may be placed at any of these trusts within the Yorkshire and Humber Region.
+We cannot guarantee a student can be placed at a particular site for their training.
+Students may be placed at any trust situated within the Yorkshire and Humber Region.

 All placements provide the required skills learning and excellent support environments where you will gain invaluable experience throughout the course.
 Clinical placements are audited every two years to ensure they continue to provide essential insight and experience in a diverse range of cardiac departments.